vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 1. Send request `Create a Checkout Session`.
 This starts a simple session by using [`POST:/v3/session`](https://vippsas.github.io/vipps-developer-docs/api/checkout#tag/Session/paths/~1v3~1session/post).

-   The `reference` and `sessionId` variables are automatically set in the environment of this Postman example and can be used for subsequent calls relating to this session.
+   The `reference` variable is automatically set in the environment of this Postman example and can be used for subsequent calls relating to this session.

    To display the session, you will need to load the Vipps Checkout SDK in your website, as described in